flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 $ cd ~
 ```
 but you may not always want to go all the way back to the home directory when
-all you really want is to go to the parent directory.
-I will now show you the
-way to do this.
+all you really want is to go to the next highest directory in the folder structure (a.k.a. the "parent directory").
+I will now show you the way to do this.
 Simply enter:

 ```bash
 $ cd ..
 ```
-This is a shorthand for, "change directory to the immediate parent directory"
-in a manner that is known as "relative path reference".
-In the command line,
-`.` or `./` is short hand for "the directory I'm in right now" and `..` or `../` means "the immediate parent folder of where I am right now".
+This is a shorthand for, "change directory to the immediate parent directory" using what is called its "relative path".
+In the command line, `.` or `./` are both shorthand for "the directory I'm in right now" and `..` or `../` means "the immediate parent folder of where I am right now".

 You can verify that you have indeed left the `peas` directory by using the `pwd`
 and `ls` commands.
 Now it is time to actually delete the directory.